iggygolo/tsunami/RSS_CRON_SETUP.md

 ### Build-Time Generation (Recommended)
 - **Vercel/Netlify**: RSS is automatically generated on each deployment
-- **GitHub Pages**: Use GitHub Actions to trigger builds when new episodes are published
+- **GitHub Pages**: Use GitHub Actions to trigger builds when new releases are published
 - **Self-hosted**: Use the cron setup above for periodic RSS updates

 ### Webhook-Triggered Builds
-Set up webhooks to trigger new builds when episodes are published, ensuring immediate RSS updates without waiting for scheduled builds.
+Set up webhooks to trigger new builds when releases are published, ensuring immediate RSS updates without waiting for scheduled builds.

 This approach ensures that RSS readers and podcast apps always have access to fresh content without requiring JavaScript execution.